Guidelines for authors

 Text layout

-Manuscripts must be double-spaced, in 12 point font, and with left justification of the text.
-It is important that the file be saved in the native format of the Word processor used.
+Manuscripts must be written in 12 point font, double-spaced, and with left justification of the text.
+It is important to save the text in the native format of the Word processor used.
 The text should be in single-column format.
 Keep the layout of the text as simple as possible.
 Most formatting codes will be removed and replaced during processing of the article.
 In particular, do not use the word processor's options to infra-justify text or to hyphenate words.
-No underlining or distinguishing types should be used except for Latin names of genera and taxa of lower rank, which should be italicized.
+No underlining or distinguishing types should be used, except for Latin names of genera and taxa of lower rank, which should be italicized.
 Footnotes should be avoided.
-Do not import the figures into the text file; instead, indicate their approximate locations directly in the electronic text and on the manuscript.
+Please do not number the lines.
+Do not import the figures into the text file; instead, indicate their approximate locations in the text.
+Please use no more than three levels of displayed headings.
+Abbreviations should be defined at first mention and used consistently thereafter.

 Nomenclature in the text should follow the rules of the International Code of Nomenclature for algae, fungi, and plants (Shenzen Code, Turland et al. ed., 2018).
 System International (SI) should be used for all units of measurement.